People learn for various reasons.

 Once you register for a LinkedIn Learning account, you receive login details that entitle you to take Lynda courses available under these plans.

-To qualify for a Lynda Certificate of Completion, complete the course, after which the system generates an automatic certificate.
+To qualify for a Lynda Certificate of Completion (see also ‘Is Lynda Worth It?
+Best review of 2022‘), complete the course, after which the system generates an automatic certificate.

 If you access an automated account from a PC other than your own, you will not receive a certificate since the system cannot generate these for anonymous users.